Niki Wories: 2024–2025 season: Return to competition

 In August 2024, at the age of twenty-eight, Wories announced her plans of returning to competitive figure skating after two and a half years of not competing.
 Regarding her decision, Wories said, "Life is unpredictable and sometimes takes you to places you didn't know you would go to.
 I realize that the ice is a place where I feel good.
 And whether I achieve anything with it, sport-wise or not, I don't care.
 It gives me peace of mind."
 She also announced that she would be coached by Thomas Kennes in Breda.
 For her free program, Wories specifically selected music from the Gladiator soundtrack in tribute to her late mother since this music was played during her funeral the year prior.

 She started the season by competing at the 2024 CS Budapest Trophy in early October, where she placed ninth, earning a personal best free skate and combined total scores.
 In an interview following the event, she stated that her main goal for the season was to compete at the European Championships.
 Two weeks later, Wories would deliver even stronger performances and score higher at the 2024 CS Nepela Memorial, where she finished in fourth place.
 She followed these results up by winning bronze at the 2024 Tirnavia Ice Cup, silver at the 2024 NRW Trophy, as well as another silver medal at the 2024 Santa Claus Cup.
 In early December, Wories would come in eighth place at the 2024 CS Golden Spin of Zagreb.

 In early January, Wories finished eighth at the 2025 Bavarian Open.
 Later that month, she competed at the 2025 European Championships in Tallinn, Estonia.
 Wories placed twenty-sixth in the short program and did not advance to the free skate segment.

-She subsequently finished sixth at the 2025 International Challenge Cup and the 2025 Bellu Memorial, before closing the season with a bronze medal win at the 2025 Coupe du Printemps.
+She subsequently finished sixth at the 2025 Challenge Cup and the 2025 Bellu Memorial, before closing the season with a bronze medal win at the 2025 Coupe du Printemps.

+2025–2026 season

+During the summer off-season, Wories sustained a knee fracture and as a result, was unable to do any on-ice training for a couple months.
+Her first competition of the season was the ISU Skate to Milano, which she competed at only weeks after returning to training.
+She finished that event in twenty-third place.
+Two months later, Wories won the gold medal at the 2025 NRW Trophy.
+She then competed on the 2025–26 Challenger Series, finishing eleventh at the 2025 CS Warsaw Cup and fourteenth at the 2025 CS Golden Spin of Zagreb.

+In January, Wories competed at the 2026 European Championships in Sheffield, England, United Kingdom, finishing in twenty-eighth place.
+One week later, she competed at the 2026 Challenge Cup, winning the gold medal.

+In March 2026, Wories returned to the World Championships, her first time at the competition since 2016.
+At the 2026 World Championships, she finished twenty-eighth after the short program, unable to advance to the free skate.